flutter/website/src/content/release/breaking-changes/index.md

 [Deprecate `ButtonBar` in favor of `OverflowBar`]: /release/breaking-changes/deprecate-buttonbar
 [Deprecated API removed after v3.19]: /release/breaking-changes/3-19-deprecations
 [Dropping support for Android KitKat]: /release/breaking-changes/android-kitkat-deprecation
+[New APIs for Android plugins that render to a `Surface`]: /release/breaking-changes/android-surface-plugins

 <a id="released-in-flutter-3-19"></a>
 ### Released in Flutter 3.19